UbiquityRobotics/demos/floor_follow/README.md

 ### Subscriptions

-* `fiducial_transforms` (fiducial_msgs/FiducialTransformArray): Listen for locations of observed fiducials
-* `follower_commands` (custom_msgs/FollowerCommand): Accept commands to process in order of reception

-### Example usage for simple single fiducial following
-For the simple legacy fiducial follow mode a single aruco fiducial of size 140mm on edge of the black pattern that is number 49 is used.
-Prepare such a fiducial and place it where the robot can see it with the camera then start the program.

-    roslaunch magni_demos fiducial_follow.launch
+* `fiducial_transforms` The node listens for fiducial poses created by the aruco detect node

 ## Following fiducials On The Floor Using Commands

-The follow.py script can act on commands sent to it using ros topic /follower_commands.
+The floor_follow.py script can act on commands sent to it using actionlib interface DoFollowCmdAction  goals These commands arrive as an actionlib goal and start being processed in the executeAction callback in the node main script, floor_follow.py
-These commands arrive in a general message, FollowerCommand, upon a well known topic of /follower_commands that is monitored by the follower script.

 The script can be issued a list of commands so the robot can follow a trail of fiducials on the floor.
-For optimal floor fiducial following there are some configuration changes suggested where the config files will be present starting from a path of /opt/ros/kinetic/share/raspicam_node for the case of ROS Kinetic.
-Floor fiducials of 100mm size are a better size for this mode of operation because they end up very close to the camera and we want the robot to drive over the fiducials generally.
+For optimal floor fiducial following there are some configuration changes needed where the config files will be present starting from a path of /opt/ros/kinetic/share/raspicam_node for the case of ROS Kinetic.
+Floor fiducials of 110mm size are a better size for this mode of operation because they end up very close to the camera and we want the robot to drive over the fiducials generally.

-An example launch file that does some of the things needed can be run as follows.
+The ROS launch file that does some of the things needed can be run as follows.

     roslaunch magni_demos fiducial_floor_follow.launch

 ### The following of fiducials on the floor is intended after Config Changes
 The camera should be mounted in what we will call and release as the 'downward' mounting.
 We hope to support this on an image as soon as early 2020.
 Contact us on the forum if you need this earlier.

+At this time in early 2020 the default raspicam pose of 'downward' is for a camera located 55cm above the floor on a tall mast on the front left side of the Magni which will be pointing downward at 45 degrees.
+This pose can be changed but it is a complex matter not presented at this time.

 An updated version of the magni.urdf.xacro file and modification of /etc/ubiquity/robot.yaml to specify raspicam pose as `downward` would be required and ideally higher resolution raspicam config and launch files would be best.
 We hope to support all of these things for floor fiducial following in our next raspberry Pi image perhaps early in 2020.